Terrimarie/shop-/README.md

 Used Git to save code and view changes made.
 Used GitHub & Heroku repository to save code.
-Adding to the repository git add -Acknowledgements git commit -m "initial commit" git push Credits
+Adding to the repository git add -Acknowledgements git commit -m "initial commit" git push

+## Credits
-Inspired by Tim Nelson for his mini-project videos.
+Inspired by boutique abo project

+# Media
+The photos I used I got from Kaggle https://www.kaggle.com/

-Acknowledgements
+## Acknowledgements
-Inspired by Tim Nelson for his mini-project videos.
+Inspired by boutique abo project

-Link to Wireframe
+## Link to Wireframe
-My wireframe was created using wireframepro https://s3.amazonaws.com/assets.mockflow.com/app/wireframepro/fileexport/Export_D0bb409598699aa3410c0f724ec91428c.pdf
+My wireframe was created using balsamiq https://balsamiq.cloud/swmzwvi/pplukgv/r2278

-My Product Review is in Products/models.py, Producs/admin.py